-The evaluation team chose grantee organizations and beneficiaries to interview and to participate in focus groups based on input from USAID/Afghanistan Democracy and Governance Office staff, the Senior Gender Advisor, field-based USAID staff, and on our desire for diversity based on region, sector (advocacy, economic development, family health, education/literacy, social/political), whether completed or ongoing, and with an attempt to have at least 50% of the grantee organizations headed by women represented.
-These grantees were contacted using this selection method by Manizha Wafeq, the only Dari-speaking member of the evaluation team, except in Bamyan, where the focus groups were organized by Mary Jae Abbitt Sushka (MJ), the Private Sector and Gender Advisor for USAID at the Bamyan New Zealand PRT.
+Individuals the team met with and/or interviewed a broad range of individuals and groups.
+The evaluation team chose grantee organizations and beneficiaries to interview and to participate in focus groups based on input from USAID/Afghanistan staff and on a desire for diversity based on region, sector (advocacy, economic development, family health, education/literacy, social/political), whether completed or ongoing, and with an attempt to have at least 50% of the grantee organizations headed by women represented.
+These grantees were contacted using this selection method.

 For the focus groups, grantee CSOs were invited to a centrally-located place that was not associated with ASGP, i.e., not an ASGP or USAID office.
-The invitations were made by Ms. Wafeq, in Dari, by telephone, which in itself was a valuable assessment tool, as many of the phones were out of order or belonged to someone other than the listed CSO representative.
+The invitations were made in Dari, by telephone, which in itself was a valuable assessment tool, as many of the phones were out of order or belonged to someone other than the listed CSO representative.
 At the focus groups, each lasting some three hours, the team leader led the group by asking key questions about the value of the grants program and how it was run, with the other members of the team asking follow-up questions as needed.
 The questions were devised by the evaluation team after consultation and reference to USAID's questions about the program, and were standardized for each group.

-Focus group questions were asked in English, translated into Dari by Ms. Wafeq, and the answers were usually given in Dari and then translated into English.
+Focus group questions were asked in English, translated into Dari, and the answers were usually given in Dari and then translated into English.
 When respondents chose to answer in English, their words were translated into Dari so that the other participants could understand what was said.
 Participants were asked individually in turn, to ensure everyone had a chance to speak; sometimes the group was allowed to discuss an issue freely and without interruption.
 Many participants asked that we not attribute what they said, fearful of ASGP staff or the donor knowing that they had criticized the program.